How to make YouTube your job

 This is my favourite pointer, and it encapsulates what YouTube is all about, and what you're all about too.
 Because there is no-one like you, you're totally unique, a one-off.
 So the videos you make should reflect that - don't try and be like any other YouTuber you've seen, just make content that reflects you and your passions.
 YouTube is a hub of creativity, and you have a role to play within that, so go crazy and make YOUR videos!

-I hope these tips are helpful to any of you thinking of starting a YouTube channel - do subscribe to my channel for more content along these lines, and just to prove to you that following these tips does work, below is my most successful YouTube video, which got almost 400,000 views!
+I hope these tips are helpful to any of you thinking of starting a YouTube channel - and just to prove to you that following these tips do work, above is my most successful YouTube video, which got almost 400,000 views!